eristoddle/KryptoBot/README.md

 Browse to http://0.0.0.0:8888/lab and use the token given in the docker console.

-See the notebooks folder for mor examples of code.
+See the notebooks folder for more examples of code.
 I have been committing my lab work to make up for the sparsity of docs.

 ## More docs to come